Learn

 Pipe Protectors

-Below you can find elementary classroom (or outdoor!) lessons.
-Everything has been developed to support hands-on wastewater science and engineering for students.
+Pipe Protectors is Central San’s suite of elementary classroom (or outdoor!) lessons.
+All aspects of our program have been developed to support hands-on wastewater science and engineering for students in TK through 5th grade.

 The goal of every Central San lesson is to help students think more critically about “what happens to our dirty water after it goes down the drain?”